Contents

 We rely on a small number of vetted providers, used only to deliver the service:

 - Cloudflare - hosting, storage, content delivery, and the AI models that power search summaries and the Ask feature.
 Records and data are stored on and processed through Cloudflare's infrastructure.
+Cloudflare also provides anti-abuse / bot protection (Cloudflare Turnstile), which processes visitor IP addresses to distinguish humans from bots on sign-up.

 - Resend - delivery of transactional and notification email on the Association's behalf, where email features are enabled.